exp1azy/manticore_provider/README.md

 ### Mapping request

  Defines a new table structure in Manticore search engine using the specified mapping properties, mimicking Elasticsearch-like table definitions.
-Use the `UseMapping` or `UseMappingAsync` methods:
+Use the `UseMappingAsync` methods:
 ```csharp
 var request = new MappingRequest
 {